sagemathinc/cocalc-howto/build-sage.md

 - select the Python image
 - have at least 30GB of disk space
-- configure a fast data directory:
+- configure a fast non-sync'd data directory:

 ![](.build-sage.md.upload/paste-0.3826843758977656)

+This fast data directory is important not only for speed, but because it isn't synchronized back to our project.
+The Sage build will use up over 10GB of disk space, and wouldn't fit in a CoCalc project (with significant upgrades), so we want it to live only on the remote compute server.

 <br/>